hsteigerFR/Cybersecurity-ObfuscatedCode/README.md

 Three categories of aggressive code were added, and activated if there were an incongruence as regards the checksums, or a detected debugger.
 The first step consists in simply shutting down the machine.
 The second step forces a password and restarts the computer.
 The third and final step destroys the system memory, starting with installed debugger locations.

 HOW TO USE :
+- git pull this repo
 - Start a compatible Windows XP Virtual Machine (tested with VMWare Workstation 16 emulator / Win10x64)
-- Transfer "obfsucated.cpp" in the VM system
+- Transfer the C++ code "obfsucated.cpp" in the VM system
 - Compile "obfuscated.cpp" (tested with Visual Studio 10.0)
 - Close all potentially active debuggers
 - Test the program with the command line, it should always act as "echo", with a bit of delay because of the obfsucation computional cost